 Zencastr founder Josh Nielsen had this to say in a recent chat I had with him:

 When you are recording a remote guest for your podcast, the only way to avoid VoIP distortion and guarantee crystal clear audio is to record your guest locally on their end.
 It can be quite a hassle to teach each guest how to use audio recording tools and then send you the audio files.
 Zencastr enables you to perform a ‘double-ended’ recording by simply sending a link to your guest and pressing record.
 You will be automatically connected in a VoIP call and each participant will be recorded locally in studio quality.
 Afterwards, you can then choose have your show automatically mixed and produced into a professional quality track that is ready for publishing.

 Overall we really like using Zencastr, and have done so both as guests of other podcasts and as the podcast organizer.
 It works great, is easy to set up, and on paper at least should give you the best audio quality since it does not rely on your internet connection but rather records locally on your computer.

-Josh was also very gracious in offering us a special discount code you can use if you’d like to try out Zencastr.
+Josh was gracious in offering us a special discount code to try out Zencastr.
 Use promo code CASTOS when you sign up to get 20% off your first 3 months service.
-A great deal…Thanks Josh!
+A great deal, thanks Josh!

 In the world of conference calling solutions there are a few players that stand out from the crowd in terms of reliability, ease of use, and feature set that we podcasters need.
 One that really shines here is Zoom.